 Carol Liebman, Clinical Professor of Law, joined the Columbia faculty in 1992.
 She has lectured and taught widely on negotiation and mediation, legal education, and professional-responsibility issues, and has written about the use of mediation in a variety of contexts.
 Liebman has been in the forefront of the movement toward Alternative Dispute Resolution and has taught in Israel, Brazil, Vietnam, and China about mediation and negotiation.
 She founded the Law School's Negotiation Workshop and is the faculty director of the Profession of Law class.
 Since 2000, Liebman has made several trips to China as part of a Ford Foundation initiative to establish clinical legal-education programs at Chinese law schools.

-Alexandra Carter, a former associate attorney with Cravath, Swaine & Moore LLP and a mediator, is a clinical professor, teaching the Law School's Mediation Clinic with Professor Carol B. Liebman.
-Carter, who won the Jane Marks Murphy Prize for clinical advocacy while a student at Columbia Law School, has become a strong advocate of mediation as a valuable tool for many kinds of legal challenges.
+Alexandra Carter, a former associate attorney with Cravath, Swaine & Moore LLP, is Director of Clinical Education at Columbia Law School.
+She teaches the Law School's Mediation Clinic with Professor Carol B. Liebman.
+Carter, who won the Jane Marks Murphy Prize for clinical advocacy while a student at CLS, has become a strong advocate of mediation as a valuable tool for many kinds of legal challenges.
 Through Safe Horizon, a New York-based non-profit that specializes in mediation, Carter has served as a mediator.
 She has also supervised student mediations in court-related programs at New York City Civil Court and Harlem Small Claims Court.